×

 If you are thinking about moving to Sorrento, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Sorrento can vary greatly depending on the location and size of the property.
 For a one-bedroom apartment in the city center, you might expect to pay around €800 to €1,000 per month.
 If you're looking to buy, properties in the city center can range from €300,000 to over €1 million.
-However, prices can be significantly lower outside of the city center," commented one expat who made the move to Sorrento.
+However, prices can be significantly lower outside of the city center," said one expat who made the move to Sorrento.

 Should I buy or rent a home in Sorrento?